The64thGamer/cheeseepedia/content/yr7fhp7242299uzj/content.md

 ## Version History

 Info on the versions is unclear, with the initial 1.0 version seen in 1991 being the only confirmation of a version number. *Brian Hagan* by his time working there mentions none of the menus for the Cabaret characters, suspecting some sort of major version change by 1996.
 The software would be updated once Studio C was made, as it is known to be programmed on APS.
-Finally, as confirmed by *Donovan Marcelle*, the last known update of APS was for the {{< wiki-link "Friday Night Neon" >}} show, in which David Philipsen flew in to update the software for the unique day/night shows.(1) This implies a previous update of the software for the {{< wiki-link "January 2010 Show" >}}, as that show also included a similar day/night system.
+Finally, as confirmed by *Donovan Marcelle*, the last known update of APS was for the [Friday Night Neon] show, in which David Philipsen flew in to update the software for the unique day/night shows.(1) This implies a previous update of the software for the [January 2010 Show], as that show also included a similar day/night system.
 This makes the potential updates:

 - v1.0 - Initial release (Around September 1990)
 - v??? - Cabaret removal (1995-1996)